 Legal basis Regulation (EC) N° 1406/2002 as amended, Art.
-4 and 7 CA 1,136,827 PA 1,136,827 STAFF 1.25 AST, 4.5 CA Performance Indicators (PI) Result 2021 Target 2023 Events support total number of meetings/workshops organised by EMSA per year 65 28 90 total number of participants at EMSA meetings/workshops per year 2873 2100 Strategic priorit ies Organisational identity In the provision of unique services, technical assistance and support even more efficient and green as an organisation both in internal procuith external stakeholders.
+4 and 7 $$ CA 1,136,827 PA 1,136,827 STAFF 1.25 AST, 4.5 CA Performance Indicators (PI) Result 2021 Target 2023 Events total number of meetings/workshops organised by EMSA per year 65 28 90 support total number of participants at EMSA meetings/workshops per year 2873 2100 Strategic priorit ies Organisational identity In the provision of unique services, technical assistance and support to its main stakeholders, be even more efficient and green as an organisation both in internal processes and in the way it interacts with external stakeholders.
 Outputs 2023

-$^{^{\}rm 28}$ The full calendar of events was not accomplished due to COVID-19 related measures.
+28 The full calendar of events was not accomplished due to COVID-19 related measures.

-- 1. Support the organisation of events/meetings (face-to-face, online and hybrid) in the Agency. - 2.
-Ensure state-of-the-art technical solutions for online and hybrid meetings. - 3.
-Ensure timely reimbursement of external participants to EMSA's events. - 4.
-Ensure the organisation and reimbursement of missions of EMSA staff.
+1. Support the organisation of events/meetings (face-to-face, online and hybrid) in the Agency.

+2. Ensure state-of-the-art technical solutions for online and hybrid meetings.

+3. Ensure timely reimbursement of external participants to EMSA's events.

+4. Ensure the organisation and reimbursement of missions of EMSA staff.